 Please, don't start doubting it, now that I am having so much fun describing our adaptability and true resilience.
 Just think how some animals and marine creatures change their color or shape to camouflage themselves.
 Think how even flowers attract bees and other insects with their color, so that they spread their pollen around.

-That same unseen intelligence has made us superior to all other creatures - not only by giving us brains but also this incredible default survival mechanism, with cells maintaining and healing themselves with such skill and precision that scientists are puzzled why we have to die at all.
+That same unseen intelligence has made us superior to all other creatures---not only by giving us brains but also this incredible default survival mechanism, with cells maintaining and healing themselves with such skill and precision that scientists of so called "progressive medicine" are puzzled why we have to die at all.

 We Are Either Healing or Defending

 So, now you ask why we get sick if we are really so equipped for health and life.
-You see, unlike all creatures of the animal and plant kingdom, who have a life span preset in their genes, we are endowed with brain which can - and does - affect our cellular intelligence.
+You see, unlike all creatures of the animal and plant kingdom, which have a life span preset in their genes, we are endowed with brain which can-- and does---override our genetic predisposition.

 Our lowered vitality becomes a problem when we misuse that powerful machine, which is interpreting our dominant emotions, thoughts, attitudes, and beliefs as commands that are setting the level of our vitality.

 Our body cells have basically two modes of functioning---one excluding the other in any given moment.
 Namely, they are either in the mode of growth and repair, or in the mode of defense.
 So, when we spend considerable time every day being pissed off at ourselves or the world, in all garden variety of that rosy disposition, we are shutting down the growth-repair mode.